fboender/ansible-cmdb/README.md

 Reading the inventory is done using the `-i` switch to ansible-cmdb.
 It takes a single parameter: your hosts file, directory containing your hosts files or path to your dynamic inventory script.
+You may specify the `-i` parameter multiple times.

 For example: